kugogt/SRRGAN-U-Net-PatchGan/README.md

 This project was engineered with several key features:

-- **Generative Adversarial Network (GAN)**: A U-Net generator is paired with a PatchGAN discriminator, which evaluates image realism on overlapping patches.
+- **Generative Adversarial Network (GAN)**: A **U-Net generator** is paired with a **PatchGAN discriminator**, which evaluates image realism on overlapping patches.
 This encourages the generator to produce fine-grained, authentic textures.
 - **"Blind" Degradation Pipeline**: To train a model for real-world scenarios, a degradation function was designed.
-It applies stochastic (randomized) degradations during training and deterministic (fixed) degradations during validation, creating a "blind restoration" task.
+It applies **stochastic (randomized)** degradations during training and **deterministic (fixed)** degradations during validation, creating a "blind restoration" task.
-- **U-Net Generator**: The generator's architecture is augmented with Squeeze-and-Excitation (SE) and Spatial Attention blocks, PixelShuffle upsampling, and Global Residual Learning.
+- **U-Net Generator**: The generator's architecture is augmented with **Squeeze-and-Excitation (SE)** and **Spatial Attention blocks**, **PixelShuffle upsampling** and **Global Residual Learning**.
-- **Three-Stage Training**: To manage the instability associated with GANs, a three-phase training strategy was employed.
+- **Three-Stage Training**: To manage the instability associated with GANs, a **three-phase training strategy** was employed.
 This ensures the generator reaches a strong starting point before engaging in adversarial training.
-- **Perceptual-Driven Model Selection**: Recognizing that metrics like PSNR do not always align with human vision, the best-performing generator was selected by evaluating all saved checkpoints with the LPIPS (Learned Perceptual Image Patch Similarity) metric.
+- **Perceptual-Driven Model Selection**: Recognizing that metrics like PSNR do not always align with human vision, the best-performing generator was selected by evaluating all saved checkpoints with the **LPIPS** (Learned Perceptual Image Patch Similarity) metric.
 - **Seamless Tiled Inference**: An inference pipeline was developed to handle images of any size.
 It uses overlapping patches and Hann window blending to produce a seamless output.

 ---

 ## 📦 The Degradation Model

-A key component of this project is the pipeline used to create low-resolution (LR) images from their high-resolution (HR) counterparts.
+A key component of this project is the pipeline used to create **low-resolution (LR)** images from their **high-resolution (HR)** counterparts.
 This process is intentionally different for training and evaluation.

 - **For Training (Stochastic)**:  The model is exposed to a wide variety of artifacts by randomizing the degradation parameters and order.
 This includes:
   - **Blur**: Random choice between Gaussian and Box blur.